Sanjeev Raja

-Sanjeev Raja (February 1st, 1961 — February 11th, 2023) was a politician from the Bharatiya Janata Party (BJP) in India.
+Sanjeev Raja (February 1, 1961 — February 11, 2023) was a formar politician from the Bharatiya Janata Party (BJP) in India.
 He served as a Member of the Uttar Pradesh Legislative Assembly representing the Aligarh constituency located in Aligarh district.

 Controversies

-On April 2017, Raja garnered controversy when he and the Aligarh mayor, Shakuntala Bharti, called for a ban on cell phones for young girls in the region.
+In April 2017, Raja garnered controversy when he and the Aligarh mayor, Shakuntala Bharti, called for a ban on cell phones for young girls in the region.
 This sparked public debate and criticism.